 Take a photo of each room as well as pictures of your most unique amenities.
 If your property is located in a nice neighborhood, it also makes sense to showcase the area.

-Alongside taking snaps of your home, film a virtual tour of your property.
+Alongside taking snaps of your home, film a virtual tour of your listing.
 You can post them as stories and then save to Highlights.
-This way even new followers will be able to become familiar with your rental.
+This way even new followers will be able to become familiar with your vacation rental.

-Another idea is to create an iGTV series to demonstrate your property at its finest. iGTV series are long-form videos that tend to get more traction on your feed.
+Another idea is to create an iGTV series to demonstrate your property at its finest. iGTV series are long-form videos that tend to get more traction on the feed in your Instagram accounts.
+They can also drive traffic from your social media to a private booking website.

 Recently, Instagram has rolled out a new video feature which is called Reels.
 Reels are short 15-second clips with audio, effects, and new creative tools.
 They are promoted by Instagram on the Explore page occupying a big part of the screen.

-Therefore, Reels are currently one of the best ways to drive more traffic to your Airbnb Instagram profile.
+Therefore, Reels are currently one of the best ways to drive more attention to your Instagram profile.
 And this brings us to the next point…

 When you have the opportunity to create a high-quality video (even with your phone camera), take it.
 Videos are much more effective than photos on Instagram.